123wowow123/chronopin/README.md

   - Summerize (or Use reading mode to show full article)
   - Mini timeline for multiple date point articles (highlight date mined for mini timeline)
   - Add other annotations to article
-  - Hitorically happens on date
+  - Historically happens on date
   - RSS/Atom summary

 - Google Map